ansible/ansible/docs/docsite/rst/intro_windows.rst

     # code goes here, reading in stdin as JSON and outputting JSON

 The above magic is necessary to tell Ansible to mix in some common code and also know how to push modules out.
 The common code contains some nice wrappers around working with hash data structures and emitting JSON results, and possibly a few more useful things.
-Regular Ansible has this same concept for reusing Python code - this is just the windows equivalent.
+Regular Ansible has this same concept for reusing Python code - this is just the Windows equivalent.

 What modules you see in ``windows/`` are just a start.
 Additional modules may be submitted as pull requests to github.